Posts

 Image

-No One Needs To Know by Lindsay Cameron is a fictional thriller about families on the Upper East Side of New York City and the ends they'll go to for their children's education.
-They also all are members of a social platform called UrbanMyth where they all post their secrets anonymously and ask for advice.
-When UrbanMyth is hacked and their identities are revealed, one of them goes missing.
-Who is involved?
-Thank you, NetGalley and Random House Publishing Group - Ballantine, for the Advanced Readers Copy of No One Needs To Know by Lindsay Cameron.
-I received this novel for free in exchange for my honest review.
-I was excited to learn I was approved to read this story.
-A slow burn, Lindsay Cameron weaved an intriguing tale that had me on the edge of my seat.
-There were a couple of mysteries going on in the story.
-I had no idea where the author was going with the one mystery, and I was shocked at the revelation at it.
-As far as the other mystery goes, I figured what lik
+No One Needs To Know by Lindsay Cameron is a psychological thriller about wealthy families on the Upper East Side of New York City and the extreme lengths they’ll go to secure their children’s education and future.
+These families are also members of an anonymous social platform called UrbanMyth, where they share secrets and ask for advice without revealing their identities.
+But when UrbanMyth is hacked and their identities are exposed, everything spirals out of control.
+Soon after, one of them goes missing.
+Who is involved, and what are they trying to hide?
+Thank you, NetGalley and Random House Publishing Group – Ballantine, for the advanced readers copy of No One Needs To Know .
+I received this novel in exchange for my honest review, and I was excited to be approved to read it.
+This is a true slow-burn thriller.
+Lindsay Cameron weaves an intriguing story that steadily builds suspense and kept me on the edge of my seat.
+There are multiple mysteries unfolding throughout the nov...

 Book Review: Mad Honey by Jodi Picoult and Jennifer Finney Boylan